 A soup usually takes many healthy ingredients put together in one pot.

-Today I will share with you one of my grandmother’s recipe for soup that was passed on to my mom and now me.
-As a kid I have grown up consuming multiple variations of this soup.
+Today I will share with you one of my grandmother’s recipe for a super vegetable soup that was passed on to my mom and now me.
+As a kid, I have grown up consuming multiple variations of this super vegetable soup.
 It is a very straight forward recipe that utilizes almost any vegetables found in your refrigerator.

 Benefits of this soup.

-- Easy to digest – Soups usually involve blending or pureeing vegetables or chopped bite size vegetables.
-This makes the soups are easy to digest, so your body can absorb and utilize all of the nutrients more easily.
+- Easy to digest – Soups usually involve blending or pureeing vegetables or chopped bite-size vegetables.
+This makes the soups easy to digest, so your body can absorb and utilize all of the nutrients more easily.